ankhanhi/ankhanhi/README.md

 # Hi, I'm Anna 👋
-Budding Data Scientist with hands-on knowledge of Machine Learning models.
-Have the ability to understand the business, solve ploblems and describe solutions by Storytelling.
-Skilled in Python, Machine Learning, Deep Learning and Statisyics.
+As a Computer Science student with hands-on experience in Machine Learning models, I have a strong ability to understand the business, identify problems, and describe solutions through storytelling.
+My skills in Python, Machine Learning, Deep Learning, and Statistics allow me to leverage data-driven solutions to tackle complex challenges and improve processes.

 <p align='center'>
    <a href="https://github-readme-stats-beta-sepia.vercel.app/api?username=ankhanhi&show_icons=true&count_private=true"><img